kebohn/transfer-learning/README.md

 ### Deep Features Gallery Approaches
 Different approaches when using the deep features in the image classification task are available:
-- Use gradually more training samples per category for training and also use all training data to extract the features for classification → all training samples are then features for the gallery (default)
+1. Use gradually more training samples per category for training and also use all training data to extract the features for classification → all training samples are then features for the gallery.
+This is the default option.
+No further parameters must be added.
-- Use gradually more training samples per category for training the network but use always the same 5 samples per category in the gallery for classification that are not part of the training
+2. Use gradually more training samples per category for training the network but use always the same 5 samples per category in the gallery for classification that are not part of the training.
+In this case the script `createDatasetCsv.py --d path-to-training-data --k 5` must be executed.
+This creates two separate csv files: `data.csv` will then be used for training the model and `gallery.csv` will be used as a permanent gallery.
+After creating the csv files the main script `learning.py` with the additional parameter `--k-gallery` must be set in order to use the permanent gallery images.
-- Use all training samples per category for training and then gradually increase the gallery samples
+3. Use all training samples per category for training and then gradually increase the gallery samples.

 #### Example Pre-Trained Approach with extracted Deep Features using Cosine distance: